superdesk/web-publisher/docs/bundles/SWPBridgeBundle/usage.rst

 Configuring the Validator
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To register your new validator, simply add a definition to your services file and tag it with a special tag name: ``validator.http_push_validator``:
+To register your new validator, simply add a definition to your services file and tag it with a special name: ``validator.http_push_validator``:

 .. code-block:: yaml